 When caught up in an emergency situation, having the right tools will increase your chances of survival.
 Tools with multiple functionalities will make it a lot easier and faster to do the things you need to survive.

-In an outdoor survival situation, a fire will always be of great use to continue an important task.
+In any outdoor survival situation, the ability to make fire is vital.
 Whether you’re preparing your shelter in the dark, cooking food, purifying water or keeping you warm, these tasks are impossible to achieve without the use of fire.

 - Strike Anywhere Matches or Lighter